zengxiaolei/homing_local_planner/README.md

 - **acc_lim_x**: maximum translational acceleration of the robot
 - **acc_lim_theta**: maximum angular acceleration of the robot
 - **turn_around_priority**: if true, the robot preferentially adjusts the orientation to fit the direction of the path
+- **stop_dist**: When the Euclidean distance between the nearest lethal point on planned path and the robot frame origin is less than this distance, the robot stops
+- **dec_dist**:  When the Euclidean distance between the nearest lethal point on planned path and the robot frame origin is less than this distance, the robot slows down

 Trajectory: